FelixOnline/v2/content/articles/2013-1-25-but-are-you-are-scientist-doe.md

  - /comment/3182/but-are-you-are-scientist-doe
 imported: true
 comments:
+ - value: >
- - Interesting article though I disagree with evolution by natural selection being the most scientific well known example Its fairly difficult to falsify despite Richard Dawkins insistence which is a pity given how fundamental it is to the biological sciencesI think this may well be the most pretentious uppity patronising article I have yet seen within the pages of Felix Congratulations
+     Interesting article, though I disagree with evolution by natural selection being the most scientific (well known) example.
+It's fairly difficult to falsify (despite Richard Dawkins' insistence), which is a pity given how fundamental it is to the biological sciences.,I think this may well be the most pretentious, uppity, patronising article I have yet seen within the pages of Felix.
+Congratulations!

 # Article Taxonomies
 categories: